dhocker/lumi-clock/README.md

 value of "True", "on" or 1 to indicate one is present.
 Use "False", "off" or 0 otherwise.
 This setting allows you to run LumiClock on a Raspberry Pi without a PIR sensor.
-* timeout: Sets the display timeout value in minutes.
+* timeout: Sets the display timeout value in seconds.
 This is only meaningful if you have a PIR motion sensor.
 This is how long the display will stay on once the PIR sensor indicates no motion.
+* timein: Sets the display timein value in seconds.
+This is only meaningful if you have a PIR motion sensor.
+The timein is how long the PIR sensor must indicate motion before the display is turned on.
+In effect, this is how the PIR sensor signal is debounced to avoid false trigger signals.
 * debugdisplay: Logs detailed information about display management.
 This is useful for determining if the PIR sensor is functioning as expected.
 Use a